wacarlin/wacarlin/README.md

-- 👋 Hi, I’m @wacarlin, Sr Customer Engineer @ Microsoft
+- 👋 Hi, I’m @wacarlin, Sr Customer Engineer Dynamics 365 CE @ Microsoft

 <!---
 wacarlin/wacarlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.